Disorder-induced spin-cluster magnetism in a doped kagome spin liquid candidate: Phenomenology of short ranged FM order via spin clusters

-In Fig. \ref{fig4}, we plot the parameters $n_c$ (closed circles), and $S_\text{eff}$ (open circles) obtained from fits to the $M$ vs $B$ isotherms at each temperature.
-We see that $S_\text{eff}$ rises rapidly below 14 K with the number of clusters decreasing in a concomitant manner, such that their product (middle panel) remains a smooth function of $T$.
-Interestingly, $\chi_\text{AF}$ shows a peak (bottom panel) as expected for an AFM transition, though the peak position extracted from this few-parameter $M(B)$ fit appears to be shifted from the true AFM transition.
+In Fig.~\ref{fig_spinclusters}, we plot the parameters $n_c$ (closed circles), and $S_\text{eff}$ (open circles) obtained from fits to the $M$ vs $B$ isotherms at each temperature.
+The interpretation of the resulting fit in terms of spin-cluster formation in the temperature regime $T_L<T<T_*$ is evident from the behavior of the fitted parameters in this regime.
+We see that $S_\text{eff}$ rises rapidly below 14 K, with the number of clusters decreasing in a concomitant manner.
+Their product (middle panel) is a smooth function of $T$.
+Interestingly, $\chi_\text{AF}$ shows a peak (bottom panel) as expected for an AFM transition, though the peak position extracted from this few-parameter $M(B)$ fit, which effectively restricts $\chi_\text{AF}$ to only sample high fields, is thus shifted from the true (low-temperature, low-field) AFM transition.

+We can further interpret these fit parameters.
 The free spin clusters giving a net magnetization have a typical size which depends on temperature.
 We estimate this cluster size $N_c$ as scaling with its total moment $S_\text{eff}$ by $N_c \sim S_\text{eff} / \alpha_m$, where the temperature-independent parameter $\alpha_m$ is the fraction of the moment per site that contributes to the FM net magnetization.
-The estimated cluster size $N_c = S_\text{eff} / \alpha_m$ should be distinguished from the density of clusters, $n_c$, which in principle is an independent quantity.
-Interestingly, the product $n_c N_c \alpha_m = n_c S_\text{eff}$ shows a strikingly simple temperature dependence (Figure 4 middle panel).
-Above 7 K, we interpret $f_c = n_c N_c$ as the fraction of all magnetic sites that participate in the clusters.
-(Below 7 K, The domain size is history dependent, and depends on whether the system is field cooled or zero field cooled; $N_c$ may then be interpreted as the square of the correlation length.)
-Long range magnetic order at 7 K is triggered when $f_c \approx 1$.
+The estimated cluster size $N_c = S_\text{eff} / \alpha_m$ gives the number of sites participating in the cluster.
+This should be distinguished from the density of clusters, $n_c$, which measures the number of clusters in the system.

+Interestingly, the product $n_c N_c \alpha_m = n_c S_\text{eff}$ shows a strikingly simple temperature dependence (Fig.~\ref{fig_spinclusters} middle panel).
+Above $T_L$, we interpret $f_c = n_c N_c$ as the fraction of all magnetic sites that participate in the clusters.
+Long range magnetic order at $T_L$ is triggered when $f_c$ becomes of order $ \approx 1$.
 At 7 K we find that $n_c S_\text{eff} \approx 0.03$, implying $\alpha_m \approx 0.03$, which provides an estimate of cluster size: each cluster moment $\mu_B$ arises from the combination of about a hundred Cu sites.